»Terraform Cloud Agents on TFE

 Terraform Cloud Agents allow Terraform Enterprise to communicate with isolated, private, or on-premises infrastructure.
 By deploying lightweight agents within a specific network segment, you can establish a simple connection between your environment and Terraform Enterprise which allows for provisioning operations and management.

 Terraform Cloud Agents on TFE behave very similarly to Terraform Cloud Agents on TFC, with a few exceptions listed below.

 Note: Terraform Cloud Agents on TFE are available in TFE releases

 »Differences Between Agents on TFC and TFE

-No restriction on Agent or Agent Pool Count: Terraform Enterprise does not place a limitation on the number of Agent Pools that can be created per organization, or the number of Agents that may register themselves with a given pool.
+No restriction on Agent Count: Terraform Enterprise does not place a limitation on the number of Agents that can be registered per organization.

 Hostname Registration: Terraform Cloud Agents registering with a TFE instance must define the TFE hostname via the